Skip to main content

 In the event that the matter affects more than one company of the Group or persons from different companies thereof, the appropriate coordination measures shall be adopted by the corresponding compliance units, bodies and functions in order to handle the grievance or report in the most efficient manner.

-4. The Unit shall not process any grievance or report in which the conduct complained of is clearly unfounded or implausible or is not likely to constitute an act referred to in section 2 of Article 23.
+4. The Unit shall not process any grievance or report in which the conduct complained of is clearly unfounded or implausible or is not likely to constitute an act of the kind referred to in section 2 of Article 25.

 5. The decision to not accept the grievance or report for processing shall be reasoned, sufficiently documented and notified to the whistleblower within five business days of the decision, unless the whistleblower has not identified themself or has declined to be informed of the outcome of their communication.

-7. The Audit and Risk Supervision Committee shall have direct access to the grievances or reports submitted through the Internal Reporting Channels that might have a material impact on the financial statements or internal control of the Company.
-To this end, the Unit shall inform said committee of the existence of the aforementioned grievances or reports and shall provide it with any documentation requested in relation to the processing of the case files.
+7. The Unit shall inform the Audit and Risk Supervision Committee of the grievances or reports that might have a material impact on the financial statements or internal control of the Company and shall provide it with such documentation as it may request in relation to the processing of the case files.

 1. Once a grievance or report within the purview of the Unit has been accepted for processing, the Unit shall appoint an investigating officer to carry out the investigation and process the case file, with the power to entrust these duties to an external investigating officer.